khaled-alfayez-zn/whatever/README.md

 The app should be able to run in a container, and based on the lanaguge I pick, have an appropriate docker file.

+## Step Two
+Use multi-stage docker file to tunrun the app.
+Use volume to store db data.